talham7391/web-boilerplate/README.md

 Your service will be launched using AWS ECS backed by an EC2 instance.
 You can modify `templates/infrastructure.yaml` if you need a bigger instance.
 The default is `t2.micro`.

+### Cost

+Since your AWS ECS services/tasks are backed by an EC2 instance, the only costs you'll incure are the provisioned EC2 instance as well as networking i/o.
+As a baseline, `t2.micro` costs just over $5 per month.
+More detailed pricing can be found [here](https://aws.amazon.com/ec2/pricing/on-demand/).

 # Usage

 1. Dockerize your service.